kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 The default value is the initial **NOT_ASKED** value.

-The **getPosts** function should instantly sets a loading state when initializing the data fetching.
-The fetchPosts function then decide the final state in the RemoteData lifecycle.
+The **getPosts** function should instantly set a loading state when initializing the data fetching.
+The fetchPosts function will then decide the final state in the RemoteData lifecycle.

 ## The view